VHS Cassette transfers to DVD | Hi8 Conversions | 8mm film transfers

 Need a price?
 Call Jane now for a quote: 949-742-2755.
 Live in Orange County?
 Ask about our pickup service!

 These days, there is no excuse for letting those home movies on VHS, VHS-C, Video8 or Hi8 cassettes, MiniDV - or even old 8mm or 16mm film spools - rot away in dusty shoe boxes up on a closet shelf somewhere.
 Get your old film and video digitized and transferred to DVD or to a hard drive here in Orange County!
 Need cassette tape repairs?
+Or audio transferred?
 We can handle that too.

 We are expert at "plain vanilla" transfers and we can also add custom DVD menus, color and contrast correct, we can quickly edit the material into highlights, or even turn the old film or video into a family history video documentary.